Post-MCO Covid-19 Safety Policy

 - Extra time will be given between lessons to allow for slower movement times

-- Secondary locker area has been modified to support physical distancing, students must only use their own lockers
+- The Secondary locker area has been modified to support physical distancing and students must only use their own lockers

-- Students must only wait outside classrooms when a teacher is not present in which case students must self-distance in a single line in the corridor adjacent to the room
+- Students must only wait outside classrooms when a teacher is not present.
+In these instances students must self-distance in a single line in the corridor adjacent to the room

 - Students must not stop and socialise during lesson change over

 - Students in the sixth form common rooms will be required to wear masks at all times and practice physical distancing

 - If in an emergency situation e.g. lockdown or evacuation, the school’s priority will be on safety first, with physical distancing factored in as appropriate

 - Tables will be separated with at least one metre distance and students will be sat at separate tables or on opposing ends, similar to test conditions

 - Group work will be kept to a minimum in order not to disrupt table arrangements

 - EYFS & KS1 will limit students per area

 - Students must not share resources, especially class sets.
 Students will bring their own equipment to school and not share from friends